Relieves allergy symptoms.

 What to expect when you take Flonase (Fluticasone) for Nasal decongestantSkip what to expect section.
 Skip to Risks & Warnings section.

-Risks and Warnings for Flonase (Fluticasone)Skip Risks and Warnings section.
-Skip to Tips section.
+Risks and Warnings for Flonase (Fluticasone)Skip risks section.
+Skip to common concerns section.

 - Higher risk if: